Judy Box, Advisor

 Lori has a Master of Science in Education degree in Administration and Supervision, National College of Education, California Administrative Services credential, Bilingual certificate of Competency in Chinese and a California Life Elementary Teaching Credential.

-Andrea Dawson, Professional Advisor
+Andrea Dawson, Advisor

+Andrea Dawson, Director is a member of the Legislation Standing Committee.
 Andrea Dawson has been a member of Oakland Unified School District Citizens Bond Oversight Committees for over 10 years.
 Andrea is currently the Chair of the CBOC committee for the $475 million Measure J Bond and the $312 million Measure B Capital Improvements Program.
 She is also the Chair of the Peralta Colleges Measure G Bond Program.

 Andrea Dawson has worked in California public school construction the past 25 years, in several roles including construction management, bond program and project management.
 For the past thirteen (13) years she has worked as a senior project manager on the San Francisco Unified School District billion dollar Measure A 2011/2016 Bond Program.

 Andrea is an Oakland CA resident whose daughter graduated from Oakland public schools.
 She in addition to being on CBOC has throughout the past 25 years volunteered in Oakland Schools in many capacities; including School Site Council, PTA President, Budget and Finance Committee volunteer and more.

 Andrea holds a marketing and design degree from Bassist College in Portland Oregon.

 Sallie DeWitt, Advisor